 © 2000 Peter Blood.
 Published in Friends Journal, August 2000.

 UPCOMING EVENTS & WORKSHOPS with Annie & Peter.
 Fri, April 25 - Putney VT

 .
 7:30pm Singalong Concert at Next Stage

 at 15 Kimball Hill Rd, celebrating the life & work of Pete Seeger.
 Sponsored by Putney Friends Meeting.
 For more information contact: Susan Slowinski

 Sun, April 27 - New York NY.

 Abraham Lincoln Brigade 78th Annual Celebration.
 New School Auditorium, 66 W. 12th Street, 2:30-4:30pm.
 This year's event will be celebrating Pete Seeger who was a strong supporter of the ALB.
-Matt Emmer will join us in leading Span Civil War songs.
+Matt Emmer & David Bernz (of "Work o' the Weavers) will join us in leading Spanish Civil War songs.
 For more info go to ALBA website

 .Sun, May 11 - Amherst MA